Fante dialect

 Fante translation of the Book of Mormon; note the use of the Latin epsilon in the word N'AHYƐMU.

-Fante (/fat/), also known as Fanti, Fantse, or Mfantse, is one of the three literary dialects of the Akan language, along with Asante and Akuapem, with which it is mutually intelligible.
-It is principally spoken in the central and southern regions of Ghana as well as in settlements in other regions in western Ghana, Ivory Coast, as well as in Liberia, Gambia and Angola.
+Fante (/fat/), also known as Fanti, Fantse, or Mfantse, is one of the three literary dialects of the Twi-Fante language, along with Asante and Akuapem Twi, with which it is mutually intelligible.
+It is principally spoken in the central and southern regions of Ghana as well as in settlements in other regions in western Ghana and Ivory Coast, as well as in Liberia, Gambia and Angola.

 Fante is the common dialect of the Fante people, whose communities each have their own subdialects, namely Agona, Anomabo, Abura and Gomoa, all of which are mutually intelligible.
 Schacter and Fromkin describe two main Fante dialect groups: Fante 1, which uses a syllable-final /w/ and thus distinguishes kaw ("dance") and ka ("bite"); and Fante 2, where these words are homophonous.
 A standardized form of Fante is taught in primary and secondary schools.
-Many Fantes are bilingual or bidialectal and most can speak Twi.
+Many Fantes are bilingual or bidialectal and most can speak Asante.

 Notable speakers include Cardinal Peter Appiah Turkson, Jane Naana Opoku-Agyemang, former United Nations Secretary General Kofi Annan, and former Ghanaian presidents Kwame Nkrumah and John Atta Mills.
 Maya Angelou learned Fante as an adult during her stay in Ghana.

 Today Fante is spoken by more than 6 million people in Ghana primarily in the Central and Western Regions.
 It is also widely spoken in Tema, where majority of the people in that city are native Fante speakers who were settled after the new port was built.

 One striking characteristic of the Fante dialect is its level of adaptability due to British colonial influence and "to fill lexical and semantic gaps, for reasons of simplicity.
 Examples of such borrowings include rɛkɔso ("records"), rɔba "rubber", nɔma ("number"), kolapuse "collapse", and dɛkuleti "decorate".
 Native names are occasionally anglicized, such as "Mεnsa" becoming "Mensah" or "Atta" becoming "Arthur".